elixir-lang/elixir-lang.github.com/getting_started/mix.markdown

 ### 5.1 Repeatability

 An important feature in any dependency management tool is repeatability.
-For this reason, when you first get your dependencies, Mix will create a file called `mix.lock`, which contains information about in which reference each dependency is checked out.
+For this reason when you first get your dependencies, Mix will create a file called `mix.lock` that contains in which reference each dependency is checked out.

 When another developer gets a copy of the same project, Mix will checkout exactly the same references, ensuring other developers can "repeat" the same setup.

-Locks is automatically updated when `deps.update` is called and can be removed when `deps.unlock` is called.
+Locks are automatically updated when `deps.update` is called and can be removed with `deps.unlock`.

 ### 5.2 Tasks